Flash Mob / Lip Dub

 Step 7: Share your product

-The goal of a flash mob is to bring awareness to the need and importance of bullying prevention.
+The goal of a flash mob is to bring awareness to the need for and importance of bullying prevention.
 Sharing your product beyond that day is a way to continue that work.
 Utilize social media, school website, etc. to spread your video and help it go viral!

 For some very creative examples: Cyberbullying Research Center